golivecosmos/.github/profile/README.md

 - **Spread the Word:** Help us grow the Cosmos community by sharing our organization and repositories with your friends, colleagues, and fellow developers.

-## Connect with Us! 🍿
+## Connect with Us 🍿

-Stay in the loop with the latest updates, releases, and happenings at Cosmos.
+Stay in the loop with the latest at Cosmos.
 Connect with us on:

 - **Website:** [https://golivecosmos.com](https://golivecosmos.com)
 - **Twitter:** [@GoLiveCosmos](https://twitter.com/GoLiveCosmos)